chinjon/libre-health/README.md

 run `yarn build` to ensure you have compiled the latest Js commits.

 ### then:
-Run `yarn start` to begin the node server.
+Run `yarn s` to begin the node server.
 `or`
 Run `yarn nm` to begin the nodemon server.